 Catnip (and a few of its close relatives) contain the compound nepetalactone, which is extremely attractive to domestic and wild cats.
 It has the same effect on leopards, lynxes, and tigers as it does on house cats.
 Roughly 33% of all cats do not respond to catnip, and the response is believed to be hereditary.

 Known in antiquity as “catswort.”
-Bees seem to prefer its flowers over most others, but a common plant pest in gardens, the flea beetle, is deterred by it.
+Bees are highly attracted to its flowers, but the flea beetle is deterred by it.
 The universal appeal of this species to cats is underscored by the fact that the herb’s common name in every Western language contains some variation of the word “cat.”
-Follow along with this handy How to Grow Catnip from seeds guide and give your cats some fun!
+Continue reading below for some pro tips on how to grow catnip from seed.

 Season & Zone